COLLABORATIVE THERAPY

 Understanding Depression

 Regardless of where you are on this spectrum, working with a skilled therapist for depression can help you interrupt painful cycles and regain a sense of meaning, purpose, and emotional clarity.
-Evidence-based approaches like cognitive therapy are proven to support individuals in managing depressive symptoms and building long-term resilience.
-At Collaborative Therapy, we provide this care with compassion and expertise, right here in Mississauga.
+Through counselling for depression and proven methods like psychotherapy for depression, individuals can better understand the causes of depression and begin to heal.

 Signs you might need depression therapy